broadinstitute/DBP_Doe/Documentation.md

 Now the predictions are getting saved :) Finally back to where I was before.
 Now I can try adding the weight maps and see how it goes.

+* **DBPDOE-465:**
+Set a run with 30 epochs (variables_opt1.txt) to see how a smaller run goes.

+* **DBPDOE-466:**
+Set a run with parameters described in variables.txt to see the predicted images and add the weight maps as the next step.

+Made a new branch called `AddingWeightmap` to add the changes in the script file to include the weight map.

+Beth added a new function for the loss function to calculate the loss function based on the loss function.